bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 authors:
   - Vegard Veiset
 ---
 Who doesn’t love flashy fun things!
 [LibGDX](https://libgdx.badlogicgames.com) is a framework that makes it easy and fun to work with graphics in Java.
-LibGDX is a framework that makes it possible to use the same code base for multiple platforms such as mobile, html and desktop.
+LibGDX makes it possible to use the same code base for multiple platforms such as mobile, html and desktop.
 It comes with OpenGL bindings, a high level graphics API, audio, input handling and much more.

-But what about Kotlin, how does LibGDX work with Kotlin and how can we use it?

 # Introducing LibKTX

 Using LibGDX with Kotlin can feel a little bit dated and clunky, it's a Java framework that's been around for quite some time, and not a framework tailored for Kotlin.
-To make LibGDX feel more idiomatic to Kotlin we have the perfect library for that; [ktx](https://github.com/libktx/ktx) is a library aimed to make libGDX feel like native Kotlin framework.
+To make LibGDX feel more idiomatic to Kotlin we have the perfect library for that; [ktx](https://github.com/libktx/ktx) is a library aimed to make LibGDX feel like native Kotlin framework.

 # Project setup